-Are all recorded-message or artificial-voice calls subject to the 0: federal robocall rules?
+Q: Are all recorded-message or artificial-voice calls subject to the federal robocall rules?

 A: YES.
 Even if they are made without an Autodialer, they are subject to the rules simply because they are recorded or use an artificial voice.
-This includes ringless voicemail calls.
+Most recorded and artificial voice calls use an autodialer system in any event.

-Are all live calls exempt from the robocall rules?
-0:
+Q: Are all live calls exempt from the robocall rules?

-- A: NO. Even if a live person conducts the actual telephone conversation, if he or she is connected using an autodialer system then the call is subject to the restrictions on robocalls. - 0: Do the rules apply differently when an organization is robocalling or robotexting its members, as opposed to contacting the general public? - A: NO. The same rules apply, no matter whether the organization is contacting its members or the general public.
+A: NO. Even if a live person conducts the actual telephone conversation, if he or she is connected using an autodialer system then the call is subject to the restrictions on robocalls.
+A common example is a "predictive dialer" system that automatically places calls and matches available live callers with those called when they answer.

+Q: Do the rules apply differently when an organization is robocalling or robotexting its members, as opposed to contacting the general public?

+A: NO. The same rules apply, no matter whether the organization is contacting its members or the general public.

-What is the potential liability for an unlawful robocall or robotext?
-0:
+Q: What is the potential liability for an unlawful robocall or robotext?

-A: The person called is entitled to receive \$500 from the caller, and possibly more is knowing or willful, then the minimum penalty is \$1,500.
-Be aware that the federal rules.
+A: The person called is entitled to receive \$500 from the caller, and possibly more in the unlikely event that he can prove actual resulting damages.
+If the violation is knowing or willful, then the minimum penalty is \$1,500.
+Be aware that successful class actions have been brought against organizations that violated the federal rules.

-0: Do robocalls and robotexts to cell phones require the called person's consent?
+Q: Do robocalls and robotexts to cell phones require the called person's consent?